 Character Driven Story

-On the other hand, a character driven story creates a bond between the protagonist and reader.
-It is the development and growth of the character, the character’s personal journey, which motivates the reader to connect.
-There doesn’t need to be twists and turns, or fire works.
-The reader becomes involved with the character and this is all the enticement the reader needs to keep reading.
+On the other hand, a character-driven story creates a bond between the protagonist and the reader.
+It’s the development and growth of the character, the character’s personal journey, that motivates the reader to connect.
+There don’t need to be twists and turns or fireworks.
+The reader becomes involved with the character, and this is all the enticement the reader needs to keep reading.

 The Best of Both Worlds